DanielsonSilva/study-php-7/README.md

 Some examples require a MySQL server running with certain tables created to be executed correctly.

 (+) Examples not done yet.
+(*) The examples is inherit in another examples like the PSR Standard is used in examples latter or sooner in case of Advanced OOP.

 ## Getting Started With PHP 7
 * Scalar Type Declaration